ALPINE: Closed-Loop Adaptive Privacy Budget Allocation for Mobile Edge Crowdsensing: Analysis and Evaluation

 \subsubsection{Experimental Setup}

-We construct an terminal–edge cooperative privacy protection framework using Raspberry Pi 5 as the terminal and an edge server.
-Raspberry Pi 5 has a Broadcom BCM2712 CPU (Cortex-A76, 2.4 GHz), 8GB LPDDR4X RAM and 32GB MicroSD storage.
+We construct a terminal–edge cooperative privacy-protection framework using Raspberry PI 5 as the terminal device and an edge server.
+Raspberry PI 5 has a Broadcom BCM2712 CPU (Cortex-A76, 2.4 GHz), 8GB LPDDR4X RAM and 32GB MicroSD storage.
 The edge server uses an Intel Core i9-14900K CPU (6 GHz), 128GB RAM and 2GiB swap space.
-The software includes Python and PyTorch, and uses the MQTT protocol.
+The software stack includes Python and PyTorch, and communication is implemented via MQTT.

-We use three datasets for channel anomaly detection and three for real-world performance emulation.
+We use three datasets for channel-anomaly detection and three datasets for downstream performance evaluation.
 For channel dimension, we construct two perturbed and anomaly-injected channel datasets.
-The first dataset (\textbf{FD}): collected from a Raspberry Pi terminal, containing 24 hours of continuous network monitoring.
-The second dataset (\textbf{SD}): collected from a laptop, recording 40 hours of network activity.
+The first dataset (\textbf{FD}) is collected from a Raspberry PI terminal and contains 24 hours of continuous network monitoring.
+The second dataset (SD) is collected from a laptop and records 40 hours of network activity.
 The test sets contain four types of simulated anomalies: physical-layer signal anomalies, network-layer transmission anomalies, hardware failures and adversarial attacks.
-In addition, we use the \textbf{public KDD CUP HTTP dataset} for generalization experiments, creating a low-dimensional feature subset to assess model’s anomaly-detection performance \cite{protic2018review}.
+In addition, we use the \textbf{public KDD CUP HTTP dataset} for generalization experiments, creating a low-dimensional feature subset to assess the model’s anomaly-detection performance \cite{protic2018review}.

-For downstream tasks, we select three real-world datasets from IoT sensing, smart-home and healthcare domains. \textbf{Intel Berkeley Research Lab Sensor Data}: a binary classification task using multi-feature inputs (temperature, humidity, light and voltage) to evaluate data utility. \textbf{UK-DALE dataset}: used for regression and classification tasks in non-intrusive load monitoring. \textbf{Diabetes 130-US Hospitals Dataset}: used to predict whether a patient will be readmitted and the readmission time window; formulated as a binary classification task to evaluate data performance \cite{bhardwaj2024diabetic,liu2024comparison}.
+For downstream tasks, we select three real-world datasets from IoT sensing, smart-home and healthcare domains. \textbf{Intel Berkeley Research Lab Sensor Data} is used for a binary-classification task with multi-feature inputs (temperature, humidity, light and voltage) to evaluate data utility. \textbf{UK-DALE dataset} is used for regression and classification tasks in non-intrusive load monitoring. \textbf{Diabetes 130-US Hospitals Dataset} is used for readmission prediction and readmission-window analysis, and is formulated here as a binary-classification task to evaluate data utility \cite{bhardwaj2024diabetic,liu2024comparison}.